Discover more from MySkinTips

 A closed comedo (singular of comedones) hides underneath the skin and looks like a little skin-colored bump with no open pore.
 This type of acne is not related to typical purulent pimples.
 Closed comedones are neither painful nor inflamed.

 The formation process of closed comedo begins with a microscopic lesion.
-The pore is getting clogged because the abnormal amount of dead cells don’t shed properly.
+The pore is getting clogged because the abnormal amount of dead cells doesn’t shed properly.
 The microcomedo progressively fills up with more and more sebum and eventually advances into a big closed comedo.
 You may have this type of acne on the face, chest, back, and upper arms because these areas are known to have many oil glands.

 What Causes Closed Comedones?